Your #1 Ferry travel and route comparison guide. Currently in-depth guides and maps for 427 ferry routes in 59 countries.

 Ferry from France to Tunisia

 The ferry that departs from France to Tunisia sails from the port city of Marseille.
-It runs once a week and sails over a distance of approximately 833 kilometres as the crow flies.
+It runs once a week and sails over a distance of approximately 833 kilometers.
 On average, this ferry takes 22 hours.

 1 marseille tunis ctn corsica linea